 The first meteor shower of 2021 will illuminate the night sky on New Year's weekend

 Between a once-in-a-lifetime comet and the epic meeting of Jupiter and Saturn for the great conjunction, 2020 was a big year for celestial phenomena.
-But 2021 is starting off strong with the peak of the Quadrantid meteor shower, which NASA calls one of the "best annual meteor showers," from January 2 into January 3.
+But 2021 is starting off strong with the peak of the Quadrantid meteor shower, which NASA calls one of the "best annual meteor showers," this weekend, from Saturday, January 2, into Sunday, January 3.

 What are the Quadrantids?

 According to NASA, the Quadrantids return each year between December 28 and January 12.
-First seen in 1825, they originate from the small asteroid 1003 EH1, which was discovered in March 2003 by the Lowell Observatory Near-Earth Object Search.
+First seen in 1825, they originate from the small asteroid 1003 EH1, which was discovered by the Lowell Observatory Near-Earth Object Search in March 2003.

-The meteors appear to radiate from a constellation that no longer exists, called "Quadrans Muralis," but that constellation is not the actual source of the meteors.
+The meteors appear to radiate from a constellation called "Quadrans Muralis," which no longer exists.
+However, that constellation is not the actual source of the meteors.

 "An alternative name for the Quadrantids is the Bootids since the meteors appear to radiate from the modern constellation of Bootes," NASA says.
 "Even though the constellation may no longer be recognized, it was considered a constellation long enough to give the meteor shower its name."

-The Quadrantids mark the final meteor shower of the season, ahead of several months with little celestial activity.
-According to the American Meteor Society, it has the potential to be the strongest shower of the year, along with the Perseids and the Geminids.
+The Quadrantids mark the final meteor shower of the season, ahead of several months with little celestial activity at the beginning of the new year.
+According to the American Meteor Society, it has the potential to be one of the strongest showers of the year, along with the Perseids and the Geminids.

 During the brief window from Saturday night into Sunday morning, there is a chance to spot between 60 to 200 meteors per hour traveling at 25.5 miles per second.
-Quadrantids are known for bright fireball meteors, which are larger explosions of light and color that last longer than the typical meteor streak.
+Quadrantids are known for bright fireball meteors, which are larger explosions of color and light that last longer than the average meteor streak.

 Despite the shower's potential, it will be brief: the window of maximum activity is just six hours.